Spam Protection

 How it works

-- You add a hidden input to your form.
+- Honeypot field — a hidden input is added to your form.
 It is invisible to humans because of

-Add this input anywhere inside your <form> tag.
+Add this hidden input anywhere inside your <form> tag.
 The default honeypot field name is _gotcha:

 <input type="text" name="_gotcha" style="display:none" tabindex="-1" autocomplete="off">